IsaacPater31/xmen-rl-project/README.md

 ## Why this project

-Years ago I saw my cousin working on something like this with Super Mario — I don't remember exactly what he built or how far he got, but I remember him training some kind of AI to play it, by hand, without any of the tools we have today.
+Years ago I saw my cousin working on something like this with Super Mario, i don't remember exactly what he built or how far he got, but I remember him training some kind of AI to play it, by hand, without any of the tools we have today.
 That memory stuck with me.

 This project is my own take on that idea, using X-Men: Mutant Apocalypse instead of Mario, and modern RL libraries instead of building everything from scratch.
-It's not meant to be innovative or a polished product — it's a personal project to understand, end to end, how you actually train an agent that learns by playing, and to document the whole process properly.
+It's not meant to be innovative, it's a personal project to understand, end to end, how you actually train an agent that learns by playing, and to document the whole process properly.

 ## Stack